Tea growing countries

 Tea is grown on both, the island of Java and Sumatra.
 On the island of Java, aromatic top quality tea is cultivated during the dry period in August and September, while on the island of Sumatra tea can be harvested throughout the whole year.
 It is very popular to complement tea blends with the soft and subtle Indonesian teas.

 Kenyan tea is grown in the highlands of east and west Great Rift Valley at an altitude between 1,500 to 2,000 m.
-Both, Kericho, which is also the largest coherent tea growing region in Kenia, and Limuru-Kiambu are the oldest area of tea cultivation in the country.
+Both, Kericho, which is also the largest coherent tea growing region in Kenya, and Limuru-Kiambu are the oldest area of tea cultivation in the country.
 The Limuru-Kiambu district is well known for its particularly fine tea quality.
 Kenyan tea has a remarkable strong and spicy aroma, partly with a slight “lemon flavour”.

 Sri Lanka